 The Region converts organics and yard waste collected from the curb into compost.

-Compost is now available for sale at Peel's Community Recycling Centres (CRCs).
+Starting in April compost will be available for sale at Peel's Community Recycling Centres (CRCs).

 Regional compost costs 3.5¢ per kg or $35 per tonne + HST (rounded down to the nearest dollar).